-However, an added benefit is choosing stocks that pay dividends, providing funds that can finance future investment decisions or simply act as a way to earn a passive income.
+However, an added benefit is choosing stocks that pay dividends.
+These provide funds that can finance future investment decisions or simply act as a way to earn a passive income.

 What are franking credits?